Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Method

 As the rows of $\softP$ represent the alignment probabilities, we wish to promote sparsity.
 Each source point corresponds to a single target point, meaning one element should hold most of the energy, and the rest should decline rapidly.
-Note that we are not normalizing the rows or columns in each iteration.
+Note that we are not normalizing the rows or columns in each iteration, thus $\softP$ is in fact a pseudo probability matrix, where each row does not guaranteed to sum to one.